google/prediction_framework/README.md

     reside.
 It is also where we'll store the output.
 We'll create it in the following steps.

 First, create a service account on _processing_ project.
-Grat this service account the following permissions:
+Grant this service account the following permissions:

-*   _BigQuery Job User_ role on processing project.
+*   **BigQuery User** role on the _processing_ project.
+This is required to run jobs in Bigquery.
-*   _BigQuery Data Viewer_ role on source tables on input project.
-*   _BigQuery Data Editor_ role on destination dataset on processing project.
+*   **BigQuery Data Owner** role on the _processing_ project.
+This is required to create and delete tables and datasets.
-*   _Cloud Datastore User_ role on the processing project.
+*   **Cloud Datastore User** role on the _processing_ project.
+This is required to use Datastore to write job coordination information.
-*   _Pub/Sub Publisher_ role on the processing project.
+*   **Pub/Sub Publisher** role on the _processing_ project.
+This is required to send notifications between the different cloud functions.

+*   **BigQuery Data Viewer** role on the _source dataset on the input project_.
+    This is required to read the input data.

-*   _Vertex AI User_ role on the AutoML model on the model project.
+*   **Vertex AI User** role on the _AutoML model on the model project_.
+    This is required to trigger batch predictions.

+> Note that this first step can be done automatically by the setup script
+> if the user has sufficient permissions to create service accounts
+> and assign permissions.
+> For more information about how to do this automatically, see the FAQ below.

 Second, go to the _model_ project, find the _AI Platform Service Agent_ service account on IAM (you may need to activate the _Include Google-provided role